Minding My Emotions: A meditation and emotions psychology workshop

 This course is based on Cultivating Emotional Balance.
 Started in 2000 by leaders in contemplative tradition, including HH Dalai Lama and Dr. Alan Wallace, and leaders in emotions research such as Dr. Paul Ekman, Cultivating Emotional Balance (CEB) is an educational training committed to utilizing the experience of emotion as a path for developing the happiness of being for ourselves and in relationship to others.
 By integrating the wisdom traditions of modern psychology, current emotion research, and contemplative practices, CEB provides a secular platform for transformation.

-Please see each course page (click the button below) for more details --- including a brief outline and pricing.
+Minding My Emotions is offered in two parts, each one is 6-weeks long.
+Click the buttons below for more details --- including a brief outline and pricing.
 And check out the video below for more information and the audio recording below that for a sample of the meditations that we may use in this workshop.

 Sample Workshop Meditation